You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 My recommendations are more aggressive than Vanguard’s below, which recommends less than 60% stock allocation upon retirement.

-Your ideal allocation depends on your personality (do you like risk?), wealth (can you afford to lose?) and income needs (how fancy is your retirement needs?).
+Your ideal allocation depends on your personality (do you like risk? can you remain calm under financial turmoil?), wealth (can you afford to lose a lot?) and income needs (how fancy are your retirement needs?).
 This is an incredibly personal decision, so learn all the. rules, but decide for yourself.

 Regardless of how much you want to allocate to stocks, what are the best ETFs and mutual funds for retirees?